mishellscripts/pollable/README.md

 ## Overview

 Pollable is a fullstack JavaScript application where users can create own polls to share or contribute to other polls by voicing their own opinions.
-Pollable utilizes the ExpressJS web framework, MongoDB, Express and Node.js.
+Pollable utilizes the ExpressJS web framework, MongoDB, and Node.js.
 Github authentication is used for security and login purposes and is accomplished by using [Passport](http://passportjs.org/).
 Pollable is built from a JavaScript boilerplate namely [Clementine](http://www.clementinejs.com/) for ease of development as the creator of this voting application is new to full stack JavaScript :)

 Demo: https://pollable-mishellscripts.c9users.io/